The spirit of collaboration of the ABC Global Alliance is reflected also in its governance structure. The governing bodies are:

 Ms Ranjit Kaur, a breast cancer survivor since 1998, and Patient Advocate, is the President of Breast Cancer Welfare Association Malaysia and Chairman of Together Against Cancer Association Malaysia.
 She is also a Board Member of Reach to Recovery International.
 Ranjit held the position of President of Reach to Recovery International (2003-2007), and Board Member of the Union for International Cancer Control (UICC) (2006-2010).
 She regularly gets invited to speak and participate in cancer control conferences locally and internationally.

-Breast Cancer Network Australia (ABA patient representative), AU
+Breast Cancer Network Australia (ABC patient representative), AU

 Breast Cancer Network Australia, Camberwell, AU